Predicting regional and pan-Arctic sea ice anomalies with kernel analog forecasting: Discussion Conclusions

 \section{Discussion \& Conclusions}

 In this paper, we utilized KAF \citep{zhao2016analog,comeau2017data,alexander2017kernel}, a nonparametric method using weighted ensembles of analogs, to predict Arctic sea ice area and volume anomalies in CCSM4, for both pan-Arctic and regional scales, examining the effects of including SIC, SST, SLP, and SIT as predictors for our method.
 We find in general that for predicting pan-Arctic sea ice area anomalies, KAF outperforms the damped persistence forecast, or at minimum does not perform worse (with the exception of the inherent lag 0 reconstruction error), and the outperformance lead times range between 1 and 9 months, depending on region and season.
-Moving to regional scale basins and conditioning on the target month of prediction, we see clear regional-seasonal domains when KAF succeeds, as well as those when it fails (along with damped persistence).
+Moving to regional scale basins and conditioning on the initial month of prediction, we see clear regional-seasonal domains when KAF succeeds at shorter lead times (3--4 months), as well as those when it fails (along with damped persistence).

-While we saw periods of high KAF skill in predicting pan-Arctic sea ice area anomalies resembling sea ice reemergence limbs, we found that for individual regions, the expected reemergence limbs (i.e. 'melt-to-growth' in North Pacific and 'growth-to-melt' in the central Arctic) did not result in increased predictive skill along those limbs.
+For longer lead times, we found that while sea ice reemergence aided in predictive skill, this aid was often not enough to allow us to consider forecasts skillful.
 This may be due to the nature of these sea ice reemergence phenomena being centered around months of complete or zero ice coverage.
 The lead times needed to span this season for anomalies to reemerge are then too long, after KAF has already lost predictive skill.
 This could be a general reason why sea ice reemergence is not particularly helpful in aiding forecast skill, at least with respect to time-averaged skill metrics.
 On the other hand, another factor to consider is that sea ice reemergence itself has an interannual character, and conditioning forecasts only on years with active sea ice reemergence may yield an increase in skill along these limbs.

 The North Atlantic seems to have a strong impact on sea ice area anomalies, as the adjacent regions (Barents, Greenland, and to a lesser extent, Labrador Seas) exhibit the strongest persistent anomalies, and have the highest year-round predictability.
 Predicting late winter/early spring in Greenland and Labrador seas in particular are examples of KAF success, which are skillful out to 12 months lead time.
 In general, KAF seems to do well at periods of high variability, despite the inherent penalty associated with a reconstruction error.